cuongndc9/30-days-of-react/day20/README.md

 ![](https://img.shields.io/github/license/cuongw/cart-react-redux.svg?style=flat-square)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "People who are crazy enough to think they can change the world, are the ones who do." - Rob Siltanen
+> "If you are working on something that you really care about, you don't have to be pushed.
+The vision pulls you." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->